dkarthe/webjeda-blog/_posts/2016-02-03-lazy-loading-large-css-to-speed-up-website.md

 ## How to load CSS at the end?

 This is possible if I declare my link tag at the end of the document.
-But it is advised to place link tags in the head section.
+But it is advised by w3c to place link tags only in the head section.
 So I'm using a script to place the link tag( linking css) in the head section.

 {% highlight html %}